foreveryone1/ObsidianNotes/1 notes/10 music/Listened to in 2021.md

 acoustic instruments with a healthy slathering of distortion

+## Parannoul - Let's Walk on the Path of a Blue Cat
+nice punchy math rock drums
+variety of instruments - synths, acoustic and electric guitar, 'shoegazey guitars'
 ## Home is Where - I became birds
 ## youth novel - s/t
 ## hospital bracelet - south loop summer